rust-lang/book/nostarch/chapter12.md

 To an admiring bog!
 ```

-A poem by Emily Dickinson makes a good test case.
+Listing 12-3: A poem by Emily Dickinson makes a good test case.

 With the text in place, edit *src/main.rs* and add code to read the file, as
 shown in Listing 12-4.